The mechanical exoskeleton taking the load in modern auto factories

 What's next

 Levitate has big plans for the Airframe, but all are rooted in practicality.
-Some new additions include high-reach and low-reach versions of the exoskeleton for different working positions, protective coverings to avoid damage when working on luxury cars, and a fire-retardant model for factories where intense heat is a factor.
+Some new additions include high-reach and low-reach versions of the exoskeleton for different working positions, protective coverings to avoid damage when working on luxury cars, and a fire-retardant model for workers who weld.

 The surgical exoskeleton has yet to enter production, but the Airframe is already taking the load off employees in 80 companies around the world, combining mechanical strength with human skills.